WordPress/gutenberg/packages/scripts/README.md

 ## Setup

-This is a CLI and exposes a binary called `wp-scripts` so you can call it directly.
-However this module is designed to be configured using the `scripts` section in the `package.json` file of your project.
+This package offers a command-line interface and exposes a binary called `wp-scripts` so you can call it directly with `npx` – an npm package runner.
+However, this module is designed to be configured using the `scripts` section in the `package.json` file of your project.
+This comprehensive example demonstrates the most of the capabilities included.

 _Example:_